-We start with a domain model on your subject and get everyone involved in its creation.
+We start by involving everyone on your team to develop a domain model that illustrates at a high-level your expertise and lines of service.
 This gives us context for your website subject matter and helps align everyone with a common vision for the site.

-We then refine the domain model into a content model, made up of all the various content types that will be featured on your website.
+We then refine the domain model into a content model, made up of all the key topics that will be featured on your website.

-We take the content model and break it down into fields, to create an organized structure for your content.
+We take the content model and break it down into fields per topic, to create an organized structure for your content.

 Each field includes a title and type.
 The "type" can be text, styled text, images, PDFs, or other content types.